 Your permit allows you one trek and gorilla viewing (time limited to one hour).
 However, because the authorities maintain strict limits on the number of visitors allowed to view the gorillas each day we may spend several days in the area while all passengers in our group complete the trek and viewing.

-- Accommodation: Lake Bunyonyi Overland Stop/ Gorilla Trek area - Camping in twin share tents with shared facilities
+- Accommodation: Lake Bunyonyi Overland Stop/ Gorilla Trek area – Twin share accommodation with en-suite facilities

 - WIFI: Yes